Quick Start

 Text Jump to heading

 A simple message is just plain text.
 All Unicode characters can be used in text.
-The only special characters are curly braces {} — they need to be escaped.
-Messages can also not start with the . character.
+The only special characters are the backslash \ and curly braces {} — they need to be escaped.
+Simple messages also cannot start with the . character.

 Hello, World!